AhmedElsherbini/Code_for_accVSmac_paper/README.md

 ```
 Then, we can use the R script above for visualization.

-*What about Maximum Likelihood tree with protein markers ?*
+*What about the Maximum Likelihood tree with protein markers ?*

 ```Bash